EnvrA/camper-rental-mvp/README.md

    ```

 2. **Configure environment variables** by copying `.env.example` to `.env` and filling in a MongoDB URI and a session secret.

+   You can also set optional variables for Stripe or other integrations if you extend the app.

 3. **Start the development server**: